-Although it is widely known that the Pilgrim Fathers set sail on the Mayflower in 1620 from Plymouth in search of a better life in America, how many know of the role both Boston and Gainsborough played in this important event?
+Although it is widely known that the Pilgrim Fathers set sail on the Mayflower in 1620 from Plymouth in search of a better life in America, how many know of the role both Boston and Gainsborough played in this important historical event?

 During the reign of Queen Elizabeth I, Protestant non-conformist religious beliefs flourished in England.
-One such belief was that of the Separatists, a group of Puritans with strong Lincolnshire links – Gainsborough was at the heart of the Lincolnshire Separatist movement, and another group was based just over the border at Scrooby in Nottinghamshire.
+One such belief was that of the Separatists, a group of Puritans with strong Lincolnshire links – Gainsborough was at the heart of the Lincolnshire Separatist movement, while another group was based just over the border at Scrooby in Nottinghamshire.

-Wanting to escape persecution, The Separatists decided to flee to The Netherlands, a far more tolerant Protestant country.
+Wanting to escape persecution, The Separatists decided to flee to The Netherlands – a far more tolerant Protestant country.
 In 1607, both the Gainsborough Separatists and the Scrooby Separatists travelled to Boston where boats were waiting to take them to Holland.